Clund1/P2---The-Backlog/README.md

 - delete games from my backlog
 ````

-## TECHNOLOGY USED ##
+### TECHNOLOGY USED ###
 Node/Express/MongoDB
 IGDB api

-## ICEBOX FEATURES ##
+### ICEBOX FEATURES ###
-- leave text reviews for games that are viewable from the backlog
+- user can leave text reviews for games that are viewable from their backlog
-- view other users backlogs and subsequent reviews
+- user can view other users backlogs and reviews
-- 'like' other users reviews
+- user can like other users reviews